Katarzyna Pisarska: Education and academic career

 Pisarska is a graduate of the University of Łódź (1998-2003), Warsaw School of Economics (2001-2003) and the College of Europe (2003-2004), having received MA degrees in International Relations and European Integration.
 In 2009 she has obtained a PhD in economics at the Warsaw School of Economics and in 2018 a post-doctoral degree (habilitacja) in political science at the Faculty of International and Political Studies of the University of Łódź.

 Katarzyna Pisarska is an associate professor at the Warsaw School of Economics.
 She specializes in EU foreign policy, EU-Russia relations, Eastern Partnership, as well as public diplomacy.
 Pisarska's research focuses on the role of civil society in the realization of foreign policy goals.
 She is the author of the book "The Domestic Dimension of Public Diplomacy - Evaluating Success through Civil Engagement" (Palgrave 2016).

-Previously, Pisarska was a Fulbright Visiting Fellow at Harvard University (2007), a Visiting Scholar at Johns Hopkins University’s School of Advanced International Studies (2010), at the University of Oslo (2012)at the Australian National University (2015) and the University of Southern California (2019).
+Previously, Pisarska was a Fulbright Visiting Fellow at Harvard University (2007), a Visiting Scholar at Johns Hopkins University’s School of Advanced International Studies (2010), at the University of Oslo (2012) at the Australian National University (2015) at the University of Southern California (2019) and at the University of Malaga (2022/2023).